flutter/website/using-ide.md

 To open Observatory:

 1. Run your app in debug mode.
-1. Select 'open observatory from the In the Debug panel at the bottom (see screenshot below), click the **Stopwatch icon** ('Open Observatory').
+1. Select the 'open observatory' action from the Debug panel (see screenshot below), click the **Stopwatch icon** ('Open Observatory').

 ![Debugging panel](/images/intellij/debug-panel.png)